 Ferranti NIMROD.
 So, leave Lara Croft and her friends behind for a while, and journey back to the years BT (Before Transistors), where just to see a computer is an adventure, and to actually control it is the ultimate thrill!
 Welcome to...
 NIMROD! |

-More than fifty years ago, on the 5th of May 1951, the NIMROD computer made its public bow.
-To celebrate that anniversary, a simulation of the original machine has been written.
-It seemed only fitting that this should run under the most modern Operating system available [grin], so it is built (only!) for HAIKU/BeOS.
+More than seventy years ago, on the 4th of May 1951, the NIMROD computer made its public bow.
+To celebrate its 50th anniversary in 2001, a simulation of the original machine was written.
+It seemed only fitting that this should run under the most modern operating system available [grin], so it is built (only!) for HAIKU/BeOS.
 More information on the simulation, and the downloadable archive, can be found here.
+For its 60th birthday, a (stripped down) playable simulation was added to these pages too — see below.

 The NIMROD was designed exclusively to play the game of 'NIM'.
 This is a simple game, where you start with a number of piles of tokens — traditionally matches.
 Each player in turn takes one or more tokens from any one pile, and the game continues until the last token is taken from the last remaining pile.